Some Subtle Concepts in Fundamental Physics: Coordinate vs. measurement

 Substituting (\ref{1.5}) into (\ref{1.7}), we get the picture of the screen, which becomes a standard hyperboloid,

 Indeed, the picture of a piece screen with $\rho>0$ will rotate an angle.
 However, the angle is not a constant, which depends on the radial distance $\rho$, speed $V$ and $x_0$.

 In the case of a screen orthogonal to the $z$-axis, namely, $z=z_0$, the picture is still a plane.
 However, the curves in the screen are distorted, so we consider an arbitrary spatial curve in the static coordinate system $S$.
 The curve is described by where $\zeta$ is parameter of the curve.
-Substituting (\ref{1.10}) into (\ref{1.2}), and then inserting the results into (\ref{1.5}), we can solve which is the time in $S$ between the photons emitting from point $\zeta$ and hitting the film.
+Substituting (\ref{1.10}) into (\ref{1.2}), and then inserting the results into (\ref{1.5}), we can solve which is the time in $S$ between the photons are emitted from point $\zeta$ and received by the film.
 Again inserting (\ref{1.11}) into (\ref{1.2}), we get the coordinates of the point $\zeta$ recorded by the film For a rigid bar lie at $Y=Y_0,Z=0$, we have

 It is still quite complex.
 We further assume $Y_0=0,X\in[-L,L]$ and $L>t_1\sinh\xi$, then we have When $t_1\to0$, the length of the bar `we see' becomes $2L(1-V^2)^{-\frac 1 2}>2L$, which is not contracted but even expanded.
 Similar to the moving sphere, the coming part of the bar looks expansion, but the departing part looks contraction.